 Directors Dominic has worked with in theatre include Sir Peter Hall; Sir Trevor Nunn; Max Stafford Clark; Bill Alexander; Jonathan Munby; Michael Longhurst; John Caird; Roger Michell; Gemma Bodinetz; and Danny Boyle.

-He has appeared in over 60 productions on film and television, playing leading roles in a wide range of productions - films include 'Ophelia' with Daisy Ridley, George Mackay, and Naomi Watts, playing Polonius; to fantasy movies (the arch villain Sir Horsa in Dragonheart - The Sorcerer's Curse'); action movies (anti-hero Guy 'Bulletface' Bidwell in the 'Sniper' franchise with Tom Berenger and Billy Zane); horror movies - 'Doom: Annihilation' based on the iconic game, playing arch villain Dr Betruger; and the multi Oscar winning 'The English Patient'.
+He has appeared in over 70 productions on film and television, playing leading roles in a wide range of productions - films include 'Golda' with Helen Mirren, a thriller/biopic set during the Yom Kippur war.
+Dominic plays General Haim Bar Lev; 'Ophelia' with Daisy Ridley, George Mackay, and Naomi Watts, playing Polonius; to fantasy movies (the arch villain Sir Horsa in Dragonheart - The Sorcerer's Curse'); action movies (anti-hero Guy 'Bulletface' Bidwell in two of the the 'Sniper' franchise films with Tom Berenger and Billy Zane); horror movies - 'Doom: Annihilation' based on the iconic game, playing evil mastermind Dr Betruger; and the multi Oscar winning 'The English Patient'.

 On television Dominic has been a constant presence, appearing as a lead and/or regular character in a huge variety of prime time network shows, and a guest star in dozens more - from the murderer in the very first episode of 'Foyle's War' right up the latest series of 'Killing Eve', via costume dramas such as the BBC's celebrated adaptation of Charles Dickens' 'Our Mutual Friend', playing Mortimer Lightwood.